 Biological Teaching Labs

 The Anthropology Department manages two classrooms that are used for teaching biological anthropology classes.
 Both rooms were renovated in 2009 through a UW-sponsored ILM (Instructional Lab Modernization) grant.
+The Biological Anthropology Teaching Lab was renovated again, through another ILM grant, in 2021.

 Human Skeletal Anatomy Lab